Get to know ARTclectic Artists!

 Starr Winmill Shebesta

-Starr is a watercolor artist who launched Artclectic Art Gallery in 2022 to provide a showcase for the outstanding and eclectic artwork of Cincinnati artists.
-She also serves on the Board of the Greater Cincinnati Watercolor Society as its Treasurer.
-Starr recently won the Martha Ray Watercolor Award at the 2022 Woman’s Art Club of Cincinnati Annual Juried Art Show.
+Starr is a watercolor artist and the gallery owner of Artclectic Art Gallery.
+She launched Artclectic Art Gallery in 2022 to provide a showcase for the eclectic and outstanding artwork of artists who live in the Cincinnati region.
+She serves on the Board of the Greater Cincinnati Watercolor Society as its Treasurer and is a Signature member of the Women’s Art Club of Cincinnati.
+She recently won the Martha Ray Watercolor Award at the 2022 Woman’s Art Club of Cincinnati Annual Juried Art Show.

 Mark recently found out he is related to Georgia O’Keeffe through his great grandmother.
 This information has inspired Mark to explore acrylic paints on a variety of topics, and not only flowers!
 Having lived in Sarasota, Florida for a period, Mark is originally from Cincinnati and currently lives there now.